Here’s a peek at some of the questions people often ask when shopping for a health plan. Click on the ones that interest you for helpful answers:

 Subsidies are based on the household income earned during the year you will be covered.

-Source: U.S. Department of Health and Human Services Federal Poverty Level (FPL) Guidelines.
+Source: U.S. Department of Health and Human Services Federal Poverty Level (FPL) Guidelines for 2021.

 How much does the plan cost for the care I need?